Texas Tech University

 Britta.Anderson@ttu.edu

 I am originally from Albuquerque, NM, and was delighted to return to the Southwest when I joined Texas Tech's Spanish and Portuguese faculty in 2019.
 I teach classes on U.S. Latinx Literature, Border Studies, Latin American Film, and Cultures of the Spanish Speaking World.
-As a teacher, my priorities include hands-on participation, community engagement, critical connections between local and global processes, and students' health and wellbeing.
-As a student in my class, you can expect to meet with me during office hours, encounter a wide range of perspectives, propose and develop an original project, engage with Lubbock's Spanish-speaking population, and talk extensively with your classmates.
+As an instructor, my priorities include hands-on participation, community engagement, connections between local and global processes, and students' health and well-being.
+As an undergraduate student in my class, you can expect to encounter a wide range of perspectives, propose and develop an original project, meet with me during office hours, and talk extensively with your classmates.
 You will learn from a variety of sources, including podcasts, music, recipes, film, poetry, testimony, and more.
+With graduate students, I emphasize hands-on mentorship in order to help students develop their own critical voices and prepare for success in academia or beyond.

 In my research, I examine contemporary Latinx and Mexican cultural production through the lens of gender, performance, and border studies.
 I study the borders—or policing of movement and belonging—that traverse the U.S. and Mexico, and the performances, public art, and literature that respond to these borders.
 I investigate the state and corporate systems that extend the militarized border logic far beyond the geo-political border, including highways, prisons, and factories.
-My recent publications, on a Mexican feminist hip-hop collective and performance art at the U.S.-Mexico border wall, focus on the production of solidarity through transnational collaboration and affective expression.
+My recent publications, on Yuri Herrera’s novel Señales que precederán al fin del mundo and on the Chicana feminist tradition of autohistoria, address the tropes used to represent border reality and the framing of lived experience as intellectual knowledge, respectively.
+I am currently working on an interdisciplinary edited collection about water in the Llano Estacado region and a project that analyzes what I call a Latinx poetics of illegibility, through which authors undermine identitarian labels, opting for cultural expression that eludes ethnic representation.

 Courses Taught